Home » Candida » Will Candida Treatment Cause Die-Off?

 • Begin with dietary changes (low-sugar, anti-inflammatory)

-• Introduce probiotics before antifungals
+• Introduce probiotics before (or with) antifungals

 • Use low-dose antifungals first, then gradually increase